 A mutual fund is a popular financial product that pools money from multiple investors and invests that money in the equities market.
 A mutual fund uses the said financial resources to purchase stocks and shares of multiple companies trading on the stock market.

 Investing in mutual funds, doesn’t necessarily require any surplus cash and it doesn’t have to be a lump sum investment (unless that is what you want to do).
 You can invest a small percentage of your monthly income in the form of SIP investments.
-When your income increases over a period of time, you can also increase the percentage of your income that would be set aside for SIP.
+When your income increases over a period of time, you can also increase the percentage of your SIPs.
 For this reason, mutual funds are an ideal form of investment option for salaried professionals and individuals with some form of monthly income.

 Now that we have understood the mutual fund definition, let’s learn more about how mutual funds work.